 What are the overall benefits of using target operating models?

-Companies that have aspirations to deliver business transformation strategies would benefit from creating a basic yet strategic, target operating model to better understand the system, process and people requirements across their key business areas.
+Companies that aspire to deliver business transformation strategies would benefit from creating a basic yet strategic, target operating model to better understand the system, process, and people requirements across their key business areas.